 I am a firm believer in the power of a roasted vegetable.
-Not only can virtually every vegetable be cooked in this way — no recipe required — but roasted vegetables are universally pleasurable to eat.
+Not only can virtually every vegetable be cooked in this way — no recipe required — but roasted vegetables are also universally pleasurable to eat.
 Have a picky eater in the house?
 Want a break from your usual steamed veggie side dish?
 Try roasting your broccoli or green beans or cauliflower tonight.
 I think you're in for a treat.

 What Vegetables to Roast

-Root vegetables — like potatoes, parsnips, sweet potatoes, and carrots — are old standbys when it comes to roasting, of course, but take a look through your crisper drawer and you'll find all sorts of roasting candidates — from crucifers like broccoli and brussels sprouts to surprises like zucchini, onions, bell peppers, and cabbage.
+Root vegetables — like potatoes, parsnips, sweet potatoes, and carrots — are old standbys when it comes to roasting, of course, but take a look through your crisper drawer and you'll find all sorts of roasting candidates — from crucifers like broccoli and Brussels sprouts to surprises like zucchini, onions, bell peppers, and cabbage.
 Even tomatoes can be roasted.

 If you're not sure if a particular vegetable can be roasted, my recommendation is to just give it a try.
 It might not end up being your favorite way to eat that vegetable, but it's definitely worth the experiment to find out.